 Discharging more than 100 kL of sediment-laden water is an activity of environmental significance and may require environmental authorisation under the Environmental Protection Act.

 Maintenance

 All erosion and sediment control structures will require regular inspection and periodic maintenance and/or replacement.
-Sediment removed from the structures during maintenance operations must not be allowed to remobilise and move from the site.
+Sediment operations must not be allowed to remobilise and move from the site.